-The following are sample lesson plans for a 10th Grade World History lesson plans which would be included in World War I and The Age of Napoleon Bonaparte units.
+The following are sample lesson plans for a 10th Grade World History class.
+These lessons are intended to be parts of more comprehensive World War I and Age of Napoleon units.

 World war I

 Lesson 1: The Battle of the Somme

 Discuss the pivotal Battle of the Somme as it occurred between July 1, 1916, and November 18, 1916, and, by analyzing three historical accounts of the battle from different points of view, answer the day’s Central Historical Question—"Who won the first day of the Battle of the Somme?".